If you’re looking for a drink with a rich, smoky taste that’ll warm up your belly, it’s hard to beat scotch.

 The good news, though, is that your whole house will smell fantastic while you’re making it, so it’s an hour that you’ll undoubtedly enjoy.

 This drink is so light, fruity, and fizzy that it’s hard for most people to believe it’s a scotch cocktail.
-Instead, they think it’s a gin or vodka drink.
+Instead, they think it’s a rye, gin, or vodka drink.

 It may not be the most “manly” scotch cocktail on the list, but it is one of the most delicious.

-Speaking of drinks people can’t believe are made with scotch… The Caledonian spritzer is just as light and fruity.
+Speaking of drink recipes people can’t believe are made with scotch… The Caledonian spritzer is just as light and fruity.

-Plus, it has a wonderful tropical flavor because of the pineapple juice and Riesling.
+Plus, it has a wonderful sweetness and tropical flavor because of the pineapple juice and Riesling.

 You’ll also add thyme syrup and some thyme and pineapple slices as garnishes.